sreekanth0703/curlassign/README.md

 6. Navigate back to the path where manage.py present and run the below command.
   Command: python manage.py runserver

+7. Please create the superuser by below command
+  Command: python manage.py createsuperuser

-7. In browser type localhost:9003 to check the application.
+8. In browser type localhost:9003 to check the application.